samuelsihotang1/Task-5-PBI-Rakamin-Academy/README.md

 #### My Rakamin Profile : https://www.rakamin.com/profile/samuel-christy-angie-sihotang-e2mi2sqfttox765s

-# Task 5 PBI BTPNS - Web Application
+# Task 5 PBI - Web Application

 ## Overview
-This repository contains the source code for a web application developed for Task 5 PBI BTPNS project.
+This repository contains the source code for a web application developed for Task 5 PBI project.
 The application serves as a platform where users can register, login, upload photos, edit their profiles, and perform other related tasks.
 Below is a breakdown of the main components and functionalities of the application:

 ### File Structure
 - **Connect.go:** Establishes a connection to the MySQL database.